 See xTaskCreateStatic() for a version that does not use any dynamic memory allocation.

 xTaskCreate() can only be used to create a task that has unrestricted access to the entire microcontroller memory map.
 Systems that include MPU support can alternatively create an MPU constrained task using xTaskCreateRestricted().

 pvTaskCodePointer to the task entry function.
 Tasks must be implemented to never return (i.e. continuous loop).

 pcNameA descriptive name for the task.
 This is mainly used to facilitate debugging.
-The maximum length of the string is defined by configMAX_TASK_NAME_LEN in FreeRTOSConfig.h.
+Max length defined by configMAX_TASK_NAME_LEN - default is 16.

-ulStackDepthThe size of the task stack specified as the number of variables the stack can hold - not the number of bytes.
-For example, if the stack is 32-bits wide and ulStackDepth is defined as 100 then 400 bytes will be allocated for stack storage.
+usStackDepthThe size of the task stack specified as the number of variables the stack can hold - not the number of bytes.
+For example, if the stack is 16 bits wide and usStackDepth is defined as 100, 200 bytes will be allocated for stack storage.

 pvParametersPointer that will be used as the parameter for the task being created.

 uxPriorityThe priority at which the task should run.
 Systems that include MPU support can optionally create tasks in a privileged (system) mode by setting bit portPRIVILEGE_BIT of the priority parameter.
 For example, to create a privileged task at priority 2 the uxPriority parameter should be set to ( 2 | portPRIVILEGE_BIT ).